 Pick Two, Master One

 Pick two computer languages and become proficient in one and a master at the other one.
 Or, pick a platform like H2O-Flow or RapidMiner and a language.
 Become a master at one but proficient in the other.
 This way you can set yourself apart from other students or applicants.

-The reality is that you will be flipping back and forth between languages in your day to day work life.
+The reality is that you will be flipping back and forth between languages in your day-to-day work life.
 You could be writing a Python script to connect a database.
-Then pull in some data and then a D3js wrapper to make make a dashboard.
+Then pull in some data and then a D3js wrapper to make a dashboard.
 It all depends on where you end up.

 I used to 'pooh pooh' people with communication skills.
 I used to think all they do is talk and produce nothing.
 Boy was I wrong.
 Communicating is as important as solving whatever problem you're working on.

 Another way is to join a club or meetup.
-This is great low stress way to get out and listen to some interesting speakers in the field.
-There's tons of meetups happening all the time and all you need to do is go to meetup.com and do a search in your area.
+This is a great low-stress way to get out and listen to some interesting speakers in the field.
+There are tons of meetups happening all the time and all you need to do is go to meetup.com and do a search in your area.

 If you saw someone give an interesting talk at a meetup, go up to him or her and tell them you enjoyed their talk.
-Then ask for a business card or ask if there's any opportunities at their company.
-Do be an annoying nudge and email them every day asking about opportunities.
-Check in with them every quarter by sending a nice email with an interesting article you read.
+Then ask for a business card or ask if there are any opportunities at their company.
+Don't be an annoying nudge and email them every day asking about opportunities.
+Check-in with them every quarter by sending a nice email with an interesting article you read.

-Become that guy or gal who's software is being used at Google (but can't get a job there. sheesh!)
+Become that guy or gal whose software is being used at Google (but can't get a job there. sheesh!)